saeidsalehpoor/FomeAI_New/README.md

 ### Additional Setup
 - Ensure you have the server setup for FOMEAI Computer Vision to handle the video uploads and analysis.

-## Contributing
-Contributions are welcome!
-Please create a pull request or open an issue to discuss your changes.